National Rugby League: Salary cap

 The NRL Judiciary is made up of former players who convene in three-man panels to rule on on-field incidents.
 The judiciary is currently chaired by Wollongong district court judge Paul Conlon and made up of former players Mal Cochrane, Michael Buettner, Bradley Clyde, Sean Garlick, Don McKinnon and Bob Lindner.

-An integrity Unit was formed on 7 February 2013 and is headed by former Federal Court judge Tony Whitlam.
+An integrity Unit was formed on 7 February 2013 and was headed by former Federal Court judge Tony Whitlam, since 2022 the new head of the NRL integrity Unit is former Manly Sea-Eagles front-row forward, Jason King.

 Awards

 Provan-Summons trophy

 The Provan-Summons trophy is the NRL's main prize, awarded to the team that wins the premiership.
 Its sculptured design is similar to the Winfield Cup trophy, which was introduced for the 1982 NSWRFL season.
 It is a three-dimensional cast of a famous photo called The Gladiators, which depicts a mud-soaked Norm Provan of St. George and Arthur Summons of Western Suburbs embracing after the 1963 NSWRFL season's Grand Final.
 It was not officially named the Provan-Summons Trophy until 2013, the 50th anniversary of the 1963 Grand Final.
 The trophy is awarded following each grand final to the captain of the winning club.
 The trophy was mysteriously broken during grand final celebrations in 2021.

 Each player from the premiership winning side are also awarded Premiership Rings.